Registration Is Now Closed

 - Integrate Jewish Spiritual practice into all aspects of your everyday life

-Here’s What A Participant Told Us About How This Course Transformed Their Life
+Here’s What Participants Have Told Us About How This Course Transformed Their Lives

 “I’ve heard the phrase, “living an examined life”, many times.
 But not until I began to participate in tikkun middot practice with IJS did I truly recognize the wisdom of this worldview, and gain the tools to put it into action.
 Now I am constantly surprised by how often I notice situations arising in which I apply middot to my experiences and responses.
 And this knowledge has a cumulative effect: the more middot I internalize, the more it enriches my life — personally, professionally, and communally.”